How to Change Guitar Chords Faster

 2) Practice playing the chords cleanly – Strum each chord (make sure you are always strumming from the correct string) and make sure you aren’t getting any buzzing.
 “Arpeggiate” (pluck each string individually) through the chord and make sure your fingers aren’t muting any of the other strings.

 3) Chord planting exercise – A great exercise for beginners.
 Form a chord and then lift all of the fingers off of the strings ever so slightly and then put them back down on the chord shape.
 Start by lifting very lightly and then progress to a little farther off of the strings.
 Make sure you are landing directly on the tips of the fingers near the fingernail.
+This is a great tip to help you change guitar chords faster.

 4) Use the same fingering –This is very important at first for increasing the speed of your chord changes.
 Make sure every time you play a certain chord you are using the exact same fingering.
 It is crucial to stay consistent because any inconsistencies will introduce hesitation, which will slow you down.
 Eventually you can experiment with other fingerings depending on the other chords you are transitioning to.